Tears: Keratoconjunctivitis sicca (dry eye)

 Keratoconjunctivitis sicca, known in the vernacular as dry eye, is a very common disorder of the tear film.
 Despite the eyes being dry, those affected can still experience watering of the eyes, which is, in fact, a response to irritation caused by the original tear film deficiency.
 Lack of Meibomian gland secretion can mean that the tears are not enveloped in a hydrophobic film coat, leading to tears spilling onto the face.

 Treatment for dry eyes to compensate for the loss of tear film include eye-drops composed of methyl cellulose or carboxy- methyl cellulose or hemi-cellulose in strengths of either 0.5% or 1% depending upon the severity of drying up of the cornea.

+For meibomian gland dysfunction (MGD), one of the treatments is intense pulsed light (IPL).
+It is a therapeutic modality that was originally developed for dermatological applications and later adopted in ophthalmology.

 Familial dysautonomia

-Familial dysautonomia is a genetic condition that can be associated with a lack of overflow tears (Alacrima) during emotional crying.
+Familial dysautonomia is a genetic condition that can be associated with a lack of overflow tears (alacrima) during emotional crying.

-Obstruction of the punctum, nasolacrimal canal, or nasolacrimal duct can cause even normal levels of the basal tear to overflow onto the face (Epiphora), giving the appearance of constant psychic tearing.
+Obstruction of the punctum, nasolacrimal canal, or nasolacrimal duct can cause even normal levels of the basal tear to overflow onto the face (epiphora), giving the appearance of constant psychic tearing.
 This can have significant social consequences.